Cavernas Las Quarteles, Sistema Zacaton

 Caves with fig trees

 Las Quarteles is a dry, comparatively level cave with large passages, at some places ceiling is quite high.
 Caves are located close to the land surface and there are many (at least 11) collapse sinks with the sky and Mexican jungle above.
 The jungle comes inside the cave too: in some collapse sinks grow enormous fig trees – higerons, adding an eerie, unusual aura to caves.
 Some rooms on caves are inhabited by numerous bats.

-In the northern and middle section of cave system the passages have variable cross-section while the southern part has more even passages: possibly formed under the water level.
+In the northern and middle sections of the cave system the passages have variable cross-sections while the southern part has more even passages: possibly formed under the water level.

-Unfortunately in some places the cave formations have been damaged and cave disfigured by graffiti.
+Unfortunately in some places the cave formations have been damaged and caves disfigured by graffiti.

 - Marcus Gary, Las Quarteles, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010